 In a water supply, silica can exist in a dissolved, particulate or a colloidal form;

 A colloid is a very fine suspended particle that does not readily settle.
 In high concentrations it can form hard white scale deposits.
 Treatment for silica depends on the form it’s in.
-It may be able to be removed with a simple filtration process if it’s in a particulate form.
+It may be possible to remove with a simple filtration process if it’s in a particulate form.
 If it’s in a colloidal form it may require some chemical addition such as magnesium salts which then need to be followed by filtration or a reverse osmosis (RO) system.
 If you suspect silica is present in your water supply, there’s an easy way to test the scaling.
 Wipe the affected area with white vinegar.
 If the vinegar removes the scale or film, the problem is probably hardness.
-If vinegar does not clean the area the you likely have a silica problem.
+If vinegar does not clean the area the you likely have a silica spots problem.

 More really Good Information: